duckduckgo/duckduckgo-help-pages/_docs/results/duckduckbot.md

 -   52.242.224.168
 -   20.80.129.80

-If you have any questions or concerns, please <a href="https://duckduckgo.com/feedback">let us know</a>.
+If you have any questions or concerns, please [let us know](https://duckduckgo.com/feedback).